 - When you see the remote control interface on your phone’s screen, tap on the 3-dot icon located at the top-right corner of the screen and select the Mirror Screen (Smart View) option.

-- You should now be able to mirror your iPhone or Android’s screen on your Samsung TV.
+- You should now be able to mirror your iPhone or Android screen on your Samsung TV.

 Screen Mirroring from Samsung TV to PC

 - Connect your Windows PC and Samsung TV to the same Wi-Fi network.
-Without doing so, you won’t be able to share your PC screen on your TV.
+Without doing so, you won’t be able to share your PC screen with your TV.

 - Go to Settings > Devices > Bluetooth & other devices on your PC.

 - Click on the ‘+’ button in front of Add Bluetooth or other device.